The Succulent Plant Page goes to Families of Succulent Plants goes to

 Stephania suberosa Forman 1980

 The large surface tubers support woody perennial stems with heart-shaped leaves.
 The clusters of tiny flowers are greenish-yellow.
-Native to dry tropical forests of Thailand.
+This succulent plant is native to dry tropical forests of Thailand.

 Photo: Didi Turmudi